Why Was My VA Claim Denied in 2025?

 The fix for the entire system requires zero new taxes just redirect

-the $3.8 billion middleman money straight to veterans.
+the $3.8 billion middleman money straight to veterans, SCHEDULE THEIR OWN EXAMS.